egladysh/metamath/README.md

 metamath is a tiny header-only library.
 It can be used for symbolic computations on single-variable functions, such as function derivatives.
 The library could be useful for building custom DSL's in C++.

-The func.h header contains definitions for Sin/Cos functions, more to come...
+The func.h header contains definitions for some of the cmath functions: Sin/Cos, Ln, Pow, Abs, Sqrt, Exp, more to come...
 Following are some examples of functions and their derivatives.

 Example: